 One idea I like is to use Black Friday to reward your most loyal customers.
 For example, they could be offered early (VIP) access to sales events.

-It’s a great customer retention strategy, as it makes them feel special, and therefore more likely to remain loyal to your brand.
+It’s a great customer service and customer retention strategy, as it makes them feel special, and therefore more likely to remain loyal to your brand.

 Cart Abandonment Emails

-With people shopping around for bargains, comparing offers on different sites, there will be quite a few carts abandoned over Black Friday weekend.
+With people shopping around for bargains, comparing offers on different sites, the cart abandonment rate will increase over Black Friday weekend.

 By using cart abandonment emails, you can remind shoppers of the items they’ve left behind, and tempt them back to complete the purchase.